 There’s a secret weight-loss saboteur lurking within your body you might not be aware of.
-Internal stress can cause it.
+Stress can cause it.
 So can environmental toxins.
 Eating a poor diet also leads to it.
 It’s called chronic inflammation, and it’s rampant and widespread these days.
-It’s up to you to take preventive measures to stop inflammation in its tracks, and keep it from disrupting your well-intentioned weight-loss regimen.
+It’s up to you to take preventive measures to stop inflammation in its tracks and keep it from disrupting your well-intentioned weight-loss regimen.

 What is inflammation?

-Science tells us again and again that there’s a direct link between chronic inflammation and our ability (or inability) to shed those extra pounds.
+Science tells us again and again that there’s a direct link between chronic inflammation and our ability (or inability) to shed excess weight.
 Chronic inflammation is different from acute inflammation.
-You can think of acute inflammation as your body’s response to an immediate problem — a stubbed toe or bug bite, for example.
+Think of acute inflammation as your body’s response to an immediate problem — a stubbed toe or bug bite, for example.
 Your body knows how to heal.
 Part of that healing process results in a brief and necessary inflammatory response.

 If you’re dealing with chronic inflammation, you will no doubt have digestive issues.
 Leaky gut syndrome is one such problem.
 It damages the digestive tract as well as other bodily organs and functions.
-In fact, joint pain, food allergies and sensitivities, headaches, lack of energy, thyroid issues, bloating, and weight gain are all common symptoms of leaky gut syndrome.
+In fact, joint pain, headaches, lack of energy, thyroid issues, bloating, weight gain, and food allergies and sensitivities are all common symptoms of leaky gut syndrome.
 Studies show that leaky gut syndrome often results in diabetes and obesity as well.

 If you suspect your inability to lose weight has to do with chronic stomach inflammation, consider taking a leaky gut syndrome test.
 You’re a prime candidate for this test if you’ve been experiencing food sensitivities or other allergic reactions to what you’ve been eating lately.
 Regular constipation and/or diarrhea are also red flags.